Sync inventory, pull sales information, and sync products to and from Shopify.

 |Option 2 Value||Option 2 Value|

-There are two possible statuses for products in the Catalog: Not Listed and Listed.
+There are two possible statuses for products in the Catalogue: Not Listed and Listed.

 To list a product on Shopify:

-- Click on the product in the Catalog tab.
+- Click on the product in the Catalogue tab.

 To change prices on Shopify:

-- Click on the product in the Catalog tab.
+- Click on the product in the Catalogue tab.

-- In the pop-up Window, change the Price Tier of the product.
+- In the pop-up window, change the Price Tier of the product.
 To manually change the Price Tier cost, you will need to go to the Product in DEAR.
+See Pricing and Price Tiers for more information.

 - Click Save or Update on Shopify.